WICG/web-printing/README.md

 ## Introduction

-The `navigator.printing` Web API is a proposed standard for enabling deeper integration with printer-related functionality in web applications.
+The `printing` Web API is a proposed standard for enabling deeper integration with printer-related functionality in web applications.
 This API provides a set of JavaScript methods that allow developers to query local printers, submit print jobs, and manage print job options and status directly from web applications.
 To represent these concepts, it relies on the attribute names and semantics from the Internet Printing Protocol (IPP) specifications.

 Printing is a common and important task in many domains, including document management, label printing, receipt printing, and more.
-While web applications can generate printable content such as PDFs, images, and text documents and send them to local printers via `window.print()`, customizing those documents jobs beyond what can be accomplished declaratively via CSS or specifying additional parameters like the number of copies or collation is currently not possible; the `navigator.printing` API aims to provide a standardized and seamless way for web applications to directly interact with printers, enabling developers to build printer-related features within their web applications.
+While web applications can generate printable content such as PDFs, images, and text documents and send them to local printers via `window.print()`, customizing those documents jobs beyond what can be accomplished declaratively via CSS or specifying additional parameters like the number of copies or collation is currently not possible; the `printing` API aims to provide a standardized and seamless way for web applications to directly interact with printers, enabling developers to build printer-related features within their web applications.

 The explainer outlines the motivating use cases for the API, its key features, and how it can benefit web developers and users alike.